BootCampers/JustCards/README.md

 * [ ] Every activity will be logged in list which anyone can review anytime.
 * [ ] When a card is moved from 1 place to another it should show nice animation of actual card moving out from one’s hand to other place.

+**Future plans**:

+* Compatible iOS app
+* Compatible VR app - daydream/oculus.
+This could be first real phone and VR inter-operable app.
+* Funding - either from VCs or Kickstarter\crowdsource
+* Attach app to Google Play Games to show leaderboard, awards, levels, etc.
+* Do user trials and get feedback to improve usability
+* Support ads

 ## Wireframes

 * **Wireframes are in assets directory**